opensumi/docs/docs/develop/sample/use-service-by-di.en.md

 ## Use Custom Services

-In the view, we make `useInjectable` hook function as a service to registered DI in the view layer.
+In the view, we make `useInjectable` hook function as a service to register DI in the view layer.
 We can elicit the `ITodoService` instance and use it by implementing the following code:

 ```tsx
 export const Todo = ({